Regularity up to the Crack-Tip for the Mumford-Shah problem: Linearization.

 In order to prove the main regularity result we need to control the first two orders of the asymptotic expansion of a solution $(u,\Gamma)$.
 The first order expansion is, by Corollary \ref{BlowUpAtCarackTipCor}, $\sqrt{\frac{2}{\pi}}r^{1/2}\sin(\phi/2)$.
-In the first part of the next proposition we show that the solutions to the linearized problem satisfies a linear system of PDE.
+Next we show that if we linearize the problem we get a solution to the system of equations analyzed in the appendix.

 \begin{prop} Let $(u^j,\Gamma_j)$ be a sequence of minimizers to the Mumford-Shah problem that are $\epsilon_j-$close to a crack tip for some sequence $\epsilon_j\to 0$.
 Furthermore, let